Home » What Causes Low Water Pressure in Your House and How to Fix it

-What Causes Low Water Pressure in Your House and DIY Fixes to Increase It
+What Causes Low Water Pressure in Your House and How to Fix it

 Faucet with Low Water Pressure

+What causes low water pressure in your house?
 Have you ever been in the shower and experienced a sudden drop in the water pressure; making it difficult to wash the soap off or get the shampoo out of your hair?
 Or maybe you’ve noticed that it takes longer for your washing machine or dishwasher to fill up with water.
 Low water pressure can be really frustrating and inconveniencing.
 However, there are some DIY steps that you can perform to improve your water pressure.
-This guide will lead you through how to investigate and potentially fix the cause of low water pressure in your home.
+This guide will lead you through how to investigate and potentially fix the cause of low water pressure in your house.
 It will also identify scenarios that require the expertise of a professional plumber.

 Understanding What Causes Low Water Pressure in Your House